146th Operations Group: Combat in Europe

-The 373rd Fighter Group flew its first combat mission—a fighter sweep over the coast of France—on 8 May 1944.
-No aerial opposition or flak was encountered.
-All planes returned safely to their base.
-Three days later the unit escorted a group of Martin B-26 Marauder bombers to France.
-Then, on 21 May, the unit participated in its first strike into Germany, when 50 of its Republic P-47 Thunderbolts conducted a fighter sweep over the lower Ruhr Valley.
+During the remainder of the month the group prepared for combat operations by flying training missions.
+Some pilots, in order to gain experience, participated in missions with the 358th Fighter Group.
+The group flew its first combat mission, a fighter sweep over the coast of France, on 8 May 1944.
+Three days later the unit escorted a group of Martin B-26 Marauders to France.
+Then, on 21 May, the unit participated in its first strike into Germany, when 50 of its Thunderbolts conducted a fighter sweep over the lower Ruhr Valley.